 - Fusion of different tints and patterns

-- Utilisation of elements that belong to a variety of cultures
+- Utilization of elements that belong to a variety of cultures

 Mix and contrast